Chia-Network/chia-docs/docs/10protocol/protocol.md

 # 10.1 Chia Protocol

 The Chia protocol is composed of a few different sub-protocols.
-All protocol messages are sent encoded in Streamable format, using the networking protocol defined in the networking section.
+All protocol messages are sent encoded in Streamable format, using the networking protocol defined in [Section 7](/docs/07networking/networking "Section 3.7: Networking").
 The following documents go into depth into the messages sent by each type of service/node, and how they should be interpreted.

 The protocol is asynchronous and bidirectional, that is, each end of the connection can send messages, and receive a response, multiple responses, or no response for each message.

 1. Harvester protocol (harvester <-> farmer)
 2. Farmer protocol (farmer <-> full node)